cotes2020/jekyll-theme-chirpy/README.md

 ![devices-mockup](assets/img/sample/devices-mockup.png)

 A Jekyll theme with responsive web design that focuses on text presentation.
+Hope you like it!
 [Live Demo »](https://chirpy.cotes.info)

 ## Features